ftrackhq/ftrack-service-example/README.rst

 See that the container is working and healthy::
 docker ps

-Running the container the container using docker will not restart it automatically if it enters an unhealthy state.
-To have the container automatically restarted when it becomes unhealthy a container orchestrator must be used, such as docker swarm or kubernetes.
+Running the container using docker will not restart it automatically if it enters an unhealthy state.
+To have the container automatically restarted when it becomes unhealthy a container orchestrator must be used, such as a docker service, docker swarm or kubernetes.

-To run the container using docker swarm and allow it to heal after failure run the following::
+To run the container as a docker service and allow it to heal after failure run the following::
 docker service create --name ftrack-service-example --env FTRACK_SERVER --env FTRACK_API_USER --env FTRACK_API_KEY ftrack-service-example:latest